claroline/Claroline/src/plugin/Claroline/ExampleTextBundle/readme.md

 This function will create a File whose ResourceType is MyResource.
 Because you extended the FileListener, you don't have to implement the create_xxx event.

+## Translations

+Each plugin require several translations domains:

+* plugin_description
+* resource
+* widget

+We use lower case for every translation keys.

+### plugin_description

+Create the *plugin_description* file in your Resources/translations folder.

+    plugin_description.en.yml

+Here is the translation key used to translate your plugin name:

+    myvendorbundleshortname : this is a translation

+eg:

+    clarolineexampletext: exemple

+### resource

+Create the *resource* file in your Resources/translations folder.

+This is were you can translate the resource types you defined in your config file.
+They'll be displayed at the resource creation.

+/!\ everything must be lower case here

+    exampletext: example

+### widget

+Create the *widget* file in your Resources/translations folder.
+You can translate your widget names here.

+    mywidgetname: mytranslation

+Where mywidgetname is the name you defined in your config file.

 ## Resources